efemberg11/GeoModel_rmakhman/README.md

 ### Geometry:

-The detector can be built starting from a SQLite .db file (default option), from a GDML file or from a dual-use plugin like the ones in the [GeoModelPlugins repo](https://gitlab.cern.ch/atlas/GeoModelPlugins).
+The detector can be built starting from a SQLite .db file, from a GDML file or from a dual-use plugin like the ones in the [GeoModelPlugins repo](https://gitlab.cern.ch/atlas/GeoModelPlugins).
 The -g flag will be used to specify the name of the geometry file.
 Any GDML file can be set from the macro file by using the:

 ```bash
      /mydet/setGdmlFile <gdml-file-name.gdml>
 ```
-By default the detector is built from the SQLite file "geometry-ATLAS-R2-2016-01-00-01_wSPECIALSHAPE.db".

 ### ATLAS Geometry Files: